Keyang/node-csvtojson/readme.md

 Following events are used for Converter class:

 * end_parsed: It is emitted when parsing finished. the callback function will contain the JSON object if constructResult is set to true.
 * record_parsed: it is emitted each time a row has been parsed.
-The callback function has following parameters: result row JSON object reference, Original row array object reference, row index
+The callback function has following parameters: result row JSON object reference, Original row array object reference, row index of current row in csv (header row does not count, first row content will start from 0)

 To subscribe the event: